-GNU version of the make utility. gmake
+gmake GNU version of the make utility.

 ghost zone A set of points added for parallelisation purposes to a block of a grid lying on one processor, corresponding to points on the boundary of an adjoining block of the grid lying on another processor.
 Points from the boundary of the one block are copied (via an inter-processor communication mechanism) during synchronisation to the corresponding ghost zone of the other block, and vice versa.
 In single processor runs there are no ghost zones.
 Contrast with symmetry or boundary zones.
-See Section C1.3.5.